Freely: Features

-All the Freely linear channels are directly streamed via broadband and have their own channel numbers in a familiar guide, as is the case with other traditional TV platforms, instead of being confined to their individual apps (as has been the case with Freeview Play and a phenomenon sometimes called "walled gardens").
+All the Freely linear channels are directly streamed via broadband internet, thus not needing an aerial or dish but only requiring a wired Ethernet or wireless Wi-Fi connection to a modem, or alternatively cellular mobile data, with at least a download speed of 10 mbps.
+Freely has their own channel numbers in a familiar guide, as is the case with other traditional TV platforms, instead of being confined to their individual apps (as has been the case with Freeview Play and a phenomenon sometimes called "walled gardens").
 A stated advantage has been that it would not require setting up and logging in to user profiles for the different on demand services such as BBC iPlayer or ITVX, thus simplifying the process.
 Live pause and programme restarting are also offered.

 At launch, the service only provided channels from the four stated public broadcasters and lacked other channels offered through Freeview.
 Freely has since expanded the service by adding channels such as U&Dave and QVC UK, although a TV aerial remains a requirement for the fullest possible range of channels.
-A noted disadvantage has been that Freely has no recording capability as there is currently no Freely-supporting PVR on the market.
+In the early days of Freely recording programmes was not possible as no PVR had been produced.

 Hardware and devices

 Freely has launched integrated on new TV sets from Hisense, Bush, Toshiba, Sharp, Panasonic, Metz and TCL.
 In a deal with Amazon announced in October 2024, Freely is also to be integrated in new smart TVs based on Fire OS as the main TV guide.

-It is currently not offered in the form of a set-top box or dongle for existing or older TVs, but a streaming device has been announced that will plug into existing TVs.
 New TVs continue to have terrestrial Freeview receivers so they can be connected to an aerial and receive the remaining channels offered on Freeview.

-Criticism

-While the stated intent of Freely is to give priority to the British public service broadcasters, Freely is currently (as of July 2025) only available on brand new TVs with the service integrated, with many of those being smart TVs based on Fire OS.
-This brings concerns of the universality of the service that would be met by a set top box or an app for older sets.
-Furthermore, TVs running Fire OS have full access to the Amazon Appstore, are capable of having apps sideloaded and are essentially televisions with an internal Firestick.
+For more than a year, the service was not offered in the form of a set-top box or dongle for existing or older TVs.
+However in November 2025, Everyone TV launched a first Freely streaming device, without an aerial port, Netgem Pleio, that plugs into existing TVs, working together with French company Netgem.
+In the same month, the first Freely personal video recorder (PVR) box made by Humax was introduced.